 Besides swimming and ice cream, barbecuing is probably one of the best things to do in summer.
 Just in time I present to you our ultimate grilled vegetable kabobs.

 I didn’t plan to add exotic fruits to the skewers but out of necessity I had to improvise a bit.
-It turned out to be a great decision, resulting in our favorite, extremely tasty grilled vegetable kabobs.
+It turned out to be a great decision, resulting in our favorite, extremely tasty veggie skewers.

 Heads up: Although the recipe calls for 30 minute altogether you have to plan also for the marination time of 1 hour.